unicef-drp/GeoSight-OS-Documentation/src/developer/setup/setup-generic/run/run-with-vscode.md

 ### No code CLI found

-If code cli check is failed, you can check below how to set cli
+If the VSCode cli check fails, you can try to install VSCode manually.

 #### Linux

-It will be already setup if using snap to install code
+Try following the installation instructions for your distribution on the VSCode [download page](https://code.visualstudio.com/docs/setup/linux).

 #### Windows